capactio/website/community/contributing.md

+---
+sidebar_position: 1
+---

-# Contributing to Capact
+# Contributing

-This document describes the process of contribution to this project.
+This document describes the process of contribution to Capact.
 Any type of contribution is welcome!

 ## Contribution process